-The graduate-level Early Childhood Teacher Certification Program is designed for college graduates seeking initial certification as a preschool-grade 3 teacher.
+The Post-Baccalaureate Teacher Certification Program in Early Childhood Education (P-3) is designed for college graduates seeking initial teaching certification.
 This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The teaching internship (student teaching) at the end of the program requires full-time enrollment for one semester.
-The program is state approved.
+The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-This is a 24 credit program requiring five courses taken in late afternoons/evenings followed by a full semester of full-time student teaching in a host school in the region.
+The Post-Baccalaureate Teacher Certification Program in Early Childhood Education (P-3) is a 24 credit graduate program requiring five courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

 Memorial Hall 202

 Associated Department: Department of Graduate Education, Leadership, and Counseling

 Early Childhood Education (P-3) Certificate Requirements

 |ECED 532||Issues and Challenges in Early Childhood Education||3|

 |CURR 702||Early Literacy Teaching and Learning||3|